Continuous Data Import from Object Storage Using Pipe

 File Detection:

-- EVENT_NOTIFICATION_MODE: Requires enabling message service, using Alibaba Cloud Message Service to notify Lakehouse of new file uploads.
-Currently, only Alibaba Cloud OSS and AWS S3 are supported.
+- EVENT_NOTIFICATION_MODE: Requires enabling a message service.
+Uses Alibaba Cloud Message Service to notify the Lakehouse of new file uploads.
+Currently only Alibaba Cloud OSS and AWS S3 are supported.

-- LIST_PURGE mode: Periodically scans directories, synchronizes unrecorded files, and deletes the original files after synchronization.
+- LIST_PURGE mode: Periodically scans directories, synchronizes unrecorded files, and deletes source files after synchronization.

 -